BEX-Express/BEX-API/source/index.html.md

 **Note:** If you have multiple shipping accounts you are not required to transact under multiple integration identities (“tokens”).
 Our platform supports the assignment of multiple shipping accounts to a _single_ token, making integration across multiple business units easier.

 <aside class="notice">
-You may access the API over HTTP or HTTPS, but HTTPS is recommended if you wish to keep things secure.
+Our API endpoints should be accessed through HTTPS.
 </aside>

 # Request/Response Format
-The default response format is **JSON**.
-Requests with a message-body use plain JSON to set resource attributes.

-Successful requests will return a `200 OK` HTTP status.
+Our API endpoints will respond with **JSON** content accompanied by a `200 OK` HTTP status.
+THis includes any possible processing errors.
+Please see the Errors section.

 # Errors
 You can find the errors specific to each API endpoint under its dedicated API topic.

-We communicate API errors in the _ex:_ ( _ex_ ception ) attribute found in the base object of our API responses.

-**A word on success flags:**
-We return `200 OK` http status responses for **ALL** requests that make it to our server, **even if we run into an error when processing your request.**

-For API submissions that result in a processing error (read _validation and business logic/”elegant” type errors_) we include an attribute in the API response titled _ex:_ where we communicate the reason for the processing failure.
+API errors are communicated through the `ex` (short for _exception_) property inside the response body.
+Please inspect this property for any possible errors that may have occurred.

-A response could look as follows:
+A possible problematic response could look as follows:

 * HTTP status code: `200 OK`
 * API response: `"ex": "Account number is not registered for transactions with this token."`